remykarem/remykarem.github.io/books-src/system-design-book/src/api-design/batch-processing.md

 * **network latency**: You make one call instead of _n_ calls.
 * **atomicity**: The all-or-nothing behaviour can help simplify error handling.

+Additionally, batch processing can be done **asynchronously** like Dropbox's [/copy_batch API](https://www.dropbox.com/developers/documentation/http/documentation#files-copy_batch).
+This API may run synchronously or asynchronously.
+If the latter, the (asynchronous) job ID is returned immediately.

 Examples: